aishaiyer/molecular-thermo-cea-fits/README.md

 ## Scientific context

-This script was originally used to add TiH thermodynamics to a chemistry workflow because TiH was not available in the default thermo database being used.
+This script was originally used for Iyer et al. 2023 and Iyer et al. 2026 to add TiH thermodynamics to a chemistry workflow because TiH was not available in the default thermo database being used.
 The partition-function input was based on Barklem & Collet (2016), and the resulting TiH behavior was checked against Burrows et al. (2005).

 ## References